Difference between a HACCP certification course and a HACCP training course

 Nowadays, you do not need to go to a convention and perform practical tasks to get the proper food safety training that you need.
 Many established and certified websites provide training courses on various topics.
 Some offer basic courses, whereas others offer package courses involving multiple topics in one training program.

-To help you choose from which website you can avail yourself training programs, here is a list of the three top-ranking websites for food safety training:
+To help you choose from which website you can avail yourself of training programs, here is a list of the three top-ranking websites for food safety training:

 Food Standards Agency